-A portion of the equitable sharing requests that were in final stages of approval are recognized as liabilities as of September 30 (See also Note 10, Distributions Payable).
+The Fund is subject to equitable sharing claims from participating state and local law enforcement agencies.
+A portion of these claims that were in final stages of approval have been recognized as liabilities as of September 30 (See Note 10).